Clarksj4/TurnSystem/README.md

 ## Overview

-A turn order allows for insertion of pawns whilst maintaining their order and tracking which pawn's turn it currently is.
+A turn order is a priority ordered collection of items that allows enumeration.
+A turn order notifies members when they are iterated via the _MoveNext_ method.

 Opertation     | Description                                                  |
 ---------------|--------------------------------------------------------------|